EU to add new requirement for Kiwi visitors in 2023

 Kiwis planning a 2023 Europe trip will need to apply for approval before their flight when visiting certain countries.

-However, in 2023 visa-wavier foreigners will have to register through the European Travel Information and Authorization System before travel.
+However, in 2023 visa-waiver foreigners will have to register through the European Travel Information and Authorization System before travel.

 This process will be far easier than applying for a visa but more difficult than simply entering, as we've previously been able to do.